-Elastic capacity is not a new concept in manufacturing.
+Elastic manufacturing capacity is not a new concept.
 Do traditional electronics manufacturing services (EMS) deliver genuine elasticity and the associated benefits?
-The first EMS revolution was based on the idea of shared capacity that could grow or contract to reflect the demand for OEMs.
+The first EMS revolution built on the idea of shared capacity that could grow or contract to reflect the demand for OEMs.
 Companies like Foxconn, Pegatron, Flex, and Jabil have grown to become giants by offering the advantage of variable capacity to multiple OEMs, over the rigid capacity of the old model where the OEM owned their own fixed manufacturing facilities and made their own products.

-Now, companies like MacroFab, Xometry, 3D Hubs (3D Hubs is now Hubs), and Fictiv are doing the same in the manufacturing world.
-They provide a frictionless user-friendly experience that is focused on improving the quotation, order and supply chain processes while accessing pre-vetted capacity that might otherwise be unused in the market.
+Now, companies like MacroFab, Xometry, 3D Hubs (3D Hubs is now Hubs), and Fictiv do the same in the manufacturing world.
+They provide a frictionless user-friendly experience that focuses on improving the quotation, order and supply chain processes while accessing pre-vetted market capacity that might otherwise remain unused.

 What is elastic capacity?

-In simple terms, elastic capacity means you can utilize 10,000 square feet of factory floor capacity one month, grow that to 100,000 square feet next month, and reduce it to zero the following month, all with no fixed costs or penalties.
-This cannot be done with a single vendor who has its own demands to maximize utilization of their factories, sell empty space and maximize margin return on existing space.
+In simple terms, elastic manufacturing capacity means you can utilize 10,000 square feet of factory floor capacity one month, grow that to 100,000 square feet next month, and reduce it to zero the following month, all with no fixed costs or penalties.
+This cannot happen with a single vendor with its own utilization demands.
+Such vendors must maximize their factory use at all times, sell empty space and maximize margin return on existing space.
 Adding new lines or new factories to an existing footprint is not a quick process.

 The contract-driven nature of EMS agreements makes it even worse for the OEM.
 A customer’s elasticity only grows in one direction, and that’s by spending more money.
 Spending less and scaling down becomes punitive; suddenly orders are late or customers get fired.
 Elasticity, where the customer owns all the downside, is not elasticity and not good for the customer.
 In the world of MaaS (Manufacturing as a Service) adding capacity is fast or even instantaneous and reducing volumes is not punitive.